MrMaksimize/docker-airflow/poseidon/dags/get_it_done/README.md

 - Violation Name
 - Violation Type

 These 10 fields are later dropped.
 The two new fields are used to join to an [external crosswalk file](https://datasd-reference.s3.amazonaws.com/gid/gid_crosswalk.csv).
 From that join, the data gets another new field, case_category, which is later renamed to service_name.
-The crosswalk was manually created by Alex Hempton, and it standardizes a large number of very granular descriptions in the case_type_new and case_sub_type_new columns.
+Alex Hempton, the GID SME, manually created the crosswalk.
+It standardizes a large number of very granular descriptions that show up in the case_type_new and case_sub_type_new columns to the terminology that exists in the app.
+The crosswalk only standardizes descriptions when there are at least 100 of those requests.
+Many of the descriptions with only a few requests contained bad data and can be disregarded with no impact on analyses.

 ### Correct closure dates

+A bug in the integration between Salesforce and SAP resulted in SAP not automatically closing cases  in Salesforce when the SAP work order was closed.
+These cases were closed in Salesforce manually, but the closure date is incorrect.

+Greg Gerhant on the GID team emails extracts from SAP that contain a unique identifier and correct closure date.
+These files, saved with a prefix of cases_, are located in an [S3 reference bucket](https://datasd-reference.s3.amazonaws.com/gid/) and used to correct closure dates in the data.

+### Created the referred column

+A request is considered referred if it's handled by an external agency or an internal partner who is not integrated with Salesforce.
+For those cases, Salesforce is not connected to the system that tracks work orders.

+Three different columns are considered when choosing a value.
+If a value exists in Display Referral Information, that is used.
+If that is blank, the next column the script checks is Referred Department.
+Finally, Referral Email List is used.

+### Spatial joins

+Spatial joins are performed for three different polygon types: Council Districts, Community Plan Areas, and Parks.

 ### Final field name map